jaakkopasanen/AutoEq/results/rtings/avg/Focal Stellia/README.md

 | Peaking | 19839 Hz |  2.08 | -6.5 dB |

 ### Fixed Band EQs
-In case of using fixed band (also called graphic) equalizer, apply preamp of **-4.6dB** and set gains manually with these parameters.
+In case of using fixed band (also called graphic) equalizer, apply preamp of **-4.6dB** (if available) and set gains manually with these parameters.

 | Type    | Fc       |    Q | Gain    |
 |:--------|:---------|:-----|:--------|